 Which of the following is where an unauthorized device is found allowing access to a network?

-B. Rogue access point
+A. Bluesnarfing B. Rogue access point C. Honeypot D. IV attack

 Answer: B

-A rogue access point is a wireless access point that has either been installed on a secure company network without explicit authorization from a local network administrator, or has been created to allow a hacker to conduct a man-in-the-middle attack.
+Explanation: A rogue access point is a wireless access point that has either been installed on a secure company network without explicit authorization from a local network administrator, or has been created to allow a hacker to conduct a man-in-the-middle attack.
 Rogue access points of the first kind can pose a security threat to large organizations with many employees, because anyone with access to the premises can install (maliciously or non-maliciously) an inexpensive wireless router that can potentially allow access to a secure network to unauthorized parties.
 Rogue access points of the second kind target networks that do not employ mutual authentication (client-server server-client) and may be used in conjunction with a rogue RADIUS server, depending on security configuration of the target network.
 To prevent the installation of rogue access points, organizations can install wireless intrusion prevention systems to monitor the radio spectrum for unauthorized access points.

 Which of the following protocols is vulnerable to man-in-the-middle attacks by NOT using end to end TLS encryption?

-D. WPA 2
+A. HTTPS B. WEP C. WPA D. WPA 2

 Answer: B

-WEP offers no end-to-end TLS encryption.
+Explanation: WEP offers no end-to-end TLS encryption.

 The WEP process consists of a series of steps as follows: The wireless client sends an authentication request.
 The Access Point (AP) sends an authentication response containing clear-text (uh-oh!) challenge text.
 The client takes the challenge text received and encrypts it using a static WEP key.
 The client sends the encrypted authentication packet to the AP.
 The AP encrypts the challenge text using its own static WEP key and compares the result to the authentication packet sent by the client.
 If the results match, the AP begins the association process for the wireless client.